ICAP calls for structural reforms in tax system

-ISLAMABAD, May 9 (APP): The Institute of Chartered Accountants of Pakistan (ICAP) here on Tuesday called for structural reforms to broaden tax base and simplify the complex system of determining tax liability.
+ISLAMABAD, May 13 (APP): The Institute of Chartered Accountants of Pakistan (ICAP) has called for structural reforms to broaden tax base and simplify system of determining tax liability.

-Speaking at a seminar on budget proposals 2017-2018, they said at present various alternative modes of determining the effective tax liability of a taxpayer were in place.
+Speaking at a seminar on budget proposals 2017-2018, the tax experts belonging to ICAP said at present various alternative modes of determining the effective tax liability of a taxpayer were in place.

-They said the corporate sector, which was the most documented segment of the economy, had been neglected due to extreme tax collection measures taken by the government in order to meet annual budget targets.
+They said the corporate sector, which was the most documented segment of the economy, had been neglected due to extreme tax collection measures in order to meet annual budget targets.

 Tax expert Ejaz Hussain Rathore said although tax evasion needed to be tackled with strong measures, however tax compliant taxpayers should be extended supportive interface by the tax department.